fhnw-bacnet-it/fhnw-bacnet-it.github.io/README.md

 # Hands on 2

 ## Purpose
-Hands on 2 demonstrates how to setup one BACnet/IT Stack on localhost with two BACnet devices.
-One BACnet device sends a WhoIsRequest to the other device.
-The WhoIsRequest is represented as a byte array, therefore no dependencies to other projects like BACnet4J (to represent BACnet service) is needed.
-The destinations address is already resolved (localhost), nevertheless the usage of a directory binding is shown.
+Hands on 2 demonstrates how to setup one BACnet/IT ASE on localhost with two BACnet devices (Application).
+One device sends a WhoIsRequest to the other device.
+The WhoIsRequest is provided as a byte array, therefore no dependencies to other projects like BACnet4J are needed.
+The destinations URI is already resolved (ws://localhost:8080), nevertheless the usage of a directory binding is shown.